earthling-hamzalechham/PasteKey/README.md

 ## Getting Started

-1. On first launch, grant **Accessibility access** when prompted — this is required for system-wide key interception
+1. On first launch, grant **Accessibility access** when prompted — this is required for system-wide key interception.
-2. Click the keyboard icon in your menu bar → **Open Main Window**
+2. Click the keyboard icon in your menu bar → **Open Main Window**.
-3. Click **+** to create your first shortcut
+3. Click **+** to create your first shortcut.
-4. Press your desired key combo (e.g. `⌘⌥E`)
+4. Press your desired key combo (e.g. `⌘⌥E`).
-5. Type the text you want it to paste
+5. Type the text you want it to paste.
-6. Click **Save** — your shortcut is now active in every app
+6. Click **Save** — your shortcut is now active in every app.

 ---